 -- Step 8.)
 Once we receive the requested information for your Proctor, we will send them an application to fill out.
 They will complete the form and email it back to us as a PDF attachment by sending it to ve|[at]|wl7vec.org as soon as practical.

 -- Step 9.)
 Upon receiving the Proctor's application, we process it.
 If the Proctor is qualified and their application approved, we will email you confirming this.
 Should there be any problems, we will contact you and ask for a new Proctor.
 Otherwise, if everything is good to go, we will proceed with the next step below.

 -- Step 11.)
 When your exam time has come, you will receive an email with a subject that reads "It's time for your exam!"
 That is where you will see the link to join us on Zoom.
 Again, please check your junk or spam folder, as it may not appear in your inbox.
 This email WILL HAVE YOUR ZOOM LINK!
 Should you not make it to your confirmed exam session, your fee will not be refunded!
-However, if you are not able to make it and notify us within 24 hours, we will reschedule you upon meeting the requirements laid out in the section below titled "Our Rescheduling Policy".
+However, if you are not able to make it and promptly notify us, we will reschedule you upon meeting the requirements laid out in the section below titled "Our Rescheduling Policy".
 We will need a date you'd like to test after meeting the requirement to reschedule.

 -- Step 12.)
 Upon connecting, we will ask if your Proctor is physically present in the room.

 -- Step 13.)
 After we see your Proctor on camera, we will do a quick verification of their credentials on camera.
 From there, we will give you some information prior to going into your exam room.
 Please pay attention to the information being presented at that time.

 -- Step 14.)
 Upon being presented with the necessary information pertinent to your examination, you will go into your exam breakout room.